-You can follow the links in the menu at the top of the page, which shall bring you to my LinkedIn profile, where the articles are published in full and I am also going to re-create them here on this WordPress site.
+You can follow the links in the menu at the top of the page, or use the links below which shall bring you to where I have re-created them here in full on this WordPress site.

-You’ll be able to find them by following the WordPress links below:
+You’ll also be able to find them on the main feed or timeline by following the WordPress links below:

 ‘An Cosantóir’ is the official magazine of the Irish Defence Forces.